ybacoder/project-2/README.md

 #### Wind Generation vs. System Lambda

-The correlation plot looks at wind generation in gigawatts (GW) and the system wide price of energy per megawatt hour (MWh) (System Lambda).
+The correlation plot looks at the relationship *between* the System Lambda and wind generation.
+By including each quantity on a different axis, this plot allows the user to visualize the overall effect of wind on energy prices in ERCOT.

 <img src= "/static/images/correlation.png">